760-942-8505 Ext 117

 Bar and Court Admissions

-Amy is licensed to practice law in California and the United States District Court for the Southern District of California.
+Amy is licensed to practice law in all state and federal district courts in California.

 1140 South Coast Highway 101 Encinitas, CA 92024